jakesgordon/rack-rabbit/EXAMPLES.md

       end

       post "/more/work" do
-        logger.info "do some more work using #{request.body.read}" end
+        logger.info "do more work using #{request.body.read}"
+      end

     end